Linear95/APO/README.md

 	--apo_data_name "rm_apo_data_v0"
 ```

-Then use the following command to conduct APO finetuning for Base RM:
+Then use the following command to conduct APO RM finetuning:
 ```
 REPO_DIR=<path_to_this_repo>
 DATA_DIR=${REPO_DIR}/data/hh-split